entrusc/Pi-RGB-LED/README.md

     stripe.update();

 This will set all LEDs on the stripe to red.
 In this example GPIO_0 was connected to CLK and GPIO_1 to DATA.
-A dyco led stripe has the following wiring:
+A dyco led stripe has the following connections:

 ![ScreenShot](/docs/images/dycowiring.png)